 A shipping confirmation SMS is triggered by Fulfilled Order, as detailed in this example:

-Similar to Placed Order flows, it is important to edit the message content to be customer-specific.
+Similar to post-purchase flows, it is important to edit the message content to be customer-specific.
 Include information like the customer's first name, what they bought, and how many days they can expect shipping to take.

 This is your chance to show that your brand cares about the customer experience and keeps them informed on order details.
 This SMS provides peace-of-mind for consumers that they will receive their order in a timely manner.